Skip Global navigation and goto content

 Why Breastfeed?

-According to WHO (World Health Organization), breastfeeding is one of the most effective ways to ensure child health and survival.
+According to the World Health Organization (WHO), breastfeeding is one of the most effective ways to ensure child health and survival.
 Breastmilk is the ideal food for infants.
 It is safe, clean and contains antibodies which help protect against many common childhood illnesses.
 Breastmilk provides all the energy and nutrients that the infant needs for the first months of life, and it continues to provide up to half or more of a child’s nutritional needs during the second half of the first year, and up to one third during the second year of life.

 Breastfeeding Peer Counselors

-Peer counselors are mothers who have breastfeeding experience.
-They provide basic breastfeeding information to mothers before, during, and after pregnancy.
-Their trainings and knowledge provide them the opportunity to understand breastfeeding beyond their own personal experiences.
+Peer counselors are mothers who have personal breastfeeding experience and special training.
+As a support system, they provide basic breastfeeding information to mothers before, during, and after pregnancy.

 Language Assistance